roscopeco/anos/README.md

 * Build the `SYSTEM` user-mode supervisor and test servers
 * Link the kernel and initial RAMFS into a single ELF64
 * Create a disassembly file (`.dis`)
-* Build a UEFI-bootable FAT floppy with the OS
+* Build a UEFI-bootable FAT image for USB flash drive with the OS

 You can also choose to just run `make test` if you only want to run the tests, or `make build` if you just want the image.
 If